d33bs/set-website/_posts/2023-01-17-Timeblock-Your-Software-Work.md

 ---
-title: "Tip of the Week: Effective Non-technical Software Habits"
+title: "Tip of the Week: Timeblock Your Software Work"
 author: Dave Bunten
 member: dave-bunten
 tags: